 The Company has not entered into any external material outsourcing contracts.
-The Company's investment management activity is outsourced to EdenTree Investment Management Limited, a subsidiary of EIO.
-This is a comprehensive investment management agreement in place.
+The Company's investment management activity is outsourced to EdenTree Investment Management Limited, a subsidiary of EIO, with a comprehensive investment management agreement in place.
 EdenTree outsource trustee services and custodian and dealing services.
+The Company's technical provision calculations are outsourced to an external consultant, OAC actuarial.